 Concerns over global economic conditions, energy costs, supply chain disruptions, increased demand, labor shortages associated with a fully employed U.S. labor force, geopolitical issues, inflation, the availability and cost of credit and the United States financial market and other factors have contributed to increased economic uncertainty and diminished expectations for the global economy.
-Although inflation in the United States had been relatively low for many years, there was a significant increase in inflation beginning in the second half of 2021, which has continued into 2023, due to a substantial increase in money supply, a stimulative fiscal policy, a significant rebound in consumer demand as COVID-19 restrictions were relaxed, the Russia-Ukraine war and worldwide supply chain disruptions resulting from the economic contraction caused by COVID-19 and lockdowns followed by a rapid recovery.
-Annual inflation for the year ended December 31, 2022 was 6.5%.
-Though we incorporated inflationary factors into our 2023 business plan, inflation may outpace those assumptions.
+During the year ended December 31, 2022, the U.S. economy experienced the highest rate of inflation in the past 40 years.
+Rising inflation has been pervasive since 2022, increasing the cost of salaries, wages, supplies, material, freight, and energy.
+We expect relatively higher inflation to continue in 2024 resulting in higher costs.
+Though we incorporated inflationary factors into our 2024 business plan, inflation may outpace those assumptions.
 We continue to undertake actions and implement plans to strengthen our supply chain to address these pressures and protect the requisite access to commodities and services.
 Nevertheless, we expect for the foreseeable future to experience supply chain constraints and inflationary pressure on our cost structure.
-Principally, commodity costs for steel and chemicals required for drilling, higher transportation and fuel costs and wage increases have increased our operating costs for the year ended December 31, 2022 compared to the year ended December 31, 2021.
-We also may face shortages of these commodities and labor, which may prevent us from executing our development plan.
-These supply chain constraints and inflationary pressures will likely continue to adversely impact our operating costs and, if we are unable to manage our supply chain, it may impact our ability to procure materials and equipment in a timely and cost-effective manner, if at all
+Principally, commodity costs for steel and chemicals required for drilling, higher transportation and fuel costs and wage increases have increased our operating costs for the year ended December 31, 2023 compared to the year ended December 31, 2022.
+We do not expect these cost increases to reverse in the short term.
+Typically, as prices for oil and natural gas increase, so do associated costs.
+Conversely, in a period of declining prices, associated cost declines are likely to lag and may not adjust downward in proportion to prices.
+If we are unable to recover higher costs through higher commodity prices, our current revenue stream could be adversely impacted and result in reduced margins and production delays and, as a result, our business, financial condition, results of operations and cash flows could be materially and adversely affected.

-We continue to take actions to mitigate supply chain and inflationary pressures.
+We continue to take actions to mitigate inflationary pressures.
 We are working closely with other suppliers and contractors to ensure availability of supplies on site, especially fuel, steel and chemical suppliers which are critical to many of our operations.
 However, these mitigation efforts may not succeed or may be insufficient.

-In addition, continued hostilities related to the Russian invasion of Ukraine and the occurrence or threat of terrorist attacks in the United States or other countries could adversely affect the global economy.
+In addition, continued hostilities related to the Russian invasion of Ukraine, hostilities in the Middle East and the occurrence or threat of terrorist attacks in the United States or other countries could adversely affect the global economy.
 These factors and other factors, such as another surge in COVID-19 cases or decreased demand from China, combined with volatile commodity prices, and declining business and consumer confidence may contribute to an economic slowdown and a recession.
 Recent growing concerns about global economic growth have had a significant adverse impact on global financial markets and commodity prices.
 If the economic climate in the United States or abroad deteriorates, worldwide demand for petroleum products could diminish, which could impact the price at which we can sell our production, affect the ability of our vendors, suppliers and customers to continue operations and ultimately adversely impact our business, financial condition and results of operations.